oracle/python-oracledb/doc/src/user_guide/batch_statement.rst

 Direct Path Loads
 =================

-Direct Path Loads allows data being inserted into Oracle Database to bypass code layers such as the database buffer cache.
+Direct Path Loads allow data being inserted into Oracle Database to bypass code layers such as the database buffer cache.
 Also there are no INSERT statements used.
 This can be very efficient for ingestion of huge amounts of data but, as a consequence of the architecture, there are restrictions on when